rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Molecular_verification_metal.md

 # Verification method

 The SBoo world is initialized for a substance.
-In this case, that substance is Sb(III), which is of class: metal.
+In this case, that substance is NA, which is of class: metal.

 At release already improvements or developments have been implemented in the R version of SimpleBox (SBoo) which are not implemented in Excel